Topological generation of special linear groups: Proof of Theorem 1.1

-Second, the existence of a tuple $\omega\in\Omega$ topologically generating a group containing a copy of $SL_{n-1}(k)$ implies there is a tuple $\omega\in\Omega$ generating a group $H$ such that any finite index subgroup of $H$ acts irreducibly on a subspace of dimension greater than $n/2$.
-This is an open condition, so there is a tuple $\omega\in\Omega$ generating a group $H$ with properties $(i)$ and $(ii)$ listed in Lemma 2.8.
-Applying Theorem 2.9, generic tuples in $\Omega$ act primitively on the natural module.
-Similarly using the inductive hypothesis there is a tuple $(x_1,...,x_e)\in\Omega$ and word $w\in F_e$ such that $w(x_1,..., x_e)$ has infinite order, and a tuple $(x_1,...,x_e)\in\Omega$ and word $w\in F_e$ such that $w(x_1,..., x_e)$ is strongly regular.
-By Lemma 2.10, generic tuples in $\Omega$ share this property.
-The finite intersection of generic subsets is a generic set, and over an uncountable field generic sets are non-empty (see Lemma 2.4 in \cite{breu}).
-Applying Lemma 2.12, there is a tuple $\omega\in\Omega$ topologically generating $G$.

-To complete the proof of Theorem 1.1, we check conditions $(i)$ and $(ii)$ listed in the statement of the theorem are in fact necessary.
+Similarly, using the inductive hypothesis there is a tuple $(x_1,\ldots,x_e)\in\Omega$ and word $w\in F_e$ such that $w(x_1,\ldots, x_e)$ has infinite order, and a tuple $(x_1,\ldots,x_e)\in\Omega$ and word $w\in F_e$ such that $w(x_1,\ldots, x_e)$ is strongly regular.
+Applying Lemmas 2.8 and 2.9, generic tuples in $\Omega$ must share both these properties.
+The finite intersection of generic subsets is a generic set, and over an uncountable field generic sets are non-empty.
+Hence applying Proposition 2.19, there is a tuple $\omega\in\Omega$ topologically generating $G$.
+Finally, applying Lemmas 2.14 and 3.1 we see that the conditions given in the statement of Theorem 1.1 are in fact necessary.